Universalis-FFXIV/mogboard-next/tools/README.md

 ## MogboardExporter.XIVAPI.KR

-The XIVAPI.KR sub-project exports data from a local instance of [Lalafell.API](https://github.com/kokose1234/Lalafell.API) for use in the Korean version of the website.
+The XIVAPI.KR sub-project exports data from an instance of [Lalafell.API](https://github.com/kokose1234/Lalafell.API) for use in the Korean version of the website.
 It is used as follows, from its project directory:

 ```bash